What is it?

 Garlic produces a chemical called allicin.
 This is what seems to make garlic work for certain conditions.
 Allicin also makes garlic smell.
 Some products are made “odorless” by aging the garlic, but this process can also make the garlic less effective.
 It’s a good idea to look for supplements that are coated (enteric coating) so they will dissolve in the intestine and not in the stomach.

 Garlic is LIKELY SAFE for most people when taken by mouth.
-Garlic can cause bad breath, a burning sensation in the mouth or stomach, heartburn, gas, nausea, vomiting, body odor, and diarrhea.
+Garlic has been used safely in research for up to 7 years.
+When taken by mouth, garlic can cause bad breath, a burning sensation in the mouth or stomach, heartburn, gas, nausea, vomiting, body odor, and diarrhea.
 These side effects are often worse with raw garlic.
 Garlic may also increase the risk of bleeding.
 There have been reports of bleeding after surgery in people who have taken garlic.
 Asthma has been reported in people working with garlic, and other allergic reactions are possible.

 Special precautions & warnings:

-Pregnancy and breast-feeding: Garlic is LIKELY SAFE in pregnancy when taken in the amounts normally found in food.
-Garlic is POSSIBLY UNSAFE when used in medicinal amounts in pregnancy and breast-feeding.
-There isn’t enough reliable information about the safety of using garlic on the skin if you are pregnant or breast-feeding.
+Pregnancy and breast-feeding: Garlic is LIKELY SAFE to use during pregnancy when taken in the amounts normally found in food.
+Garlic is POSSIBLY UNSAFE when used in medicinal amounts during pregnancy and when breast-feeding.
+There is not enough reliable information about the safety of using garlic on the skin if you are pregnant or breast-feeding.
 Stay on the safe side, and avoid use.

 Bleeding disorder: Garlic, especially fresh garlic, might increase bleeding.